billsong0407/Two_Dots/README.md

 when moving from top to bottom and column number increases when moving from left to right.

 ## How to run the game
-First run 'make' in current Two_Dots directly then run 'make demo'
+First run 'make' in current Two_Dots directory
+Then run 'make demo'

 ## Test files
 Run 'make test'